 A gnome reaches down to his box of Alchemist’s Supplies, picking a rare herb and some pinches of sea salt, before tossing them into a small battle-beaker warmed by a portable burner.
 With uncanny calm, he weighs the curative mixture, before delivering it to a dying friend, revivifying her.

-Laughing maniacally as he consumes his potion, the troll rushes into the fight, fingertips mutating into razor-sharp claws, muscles growing larger, and skin hardening as his eyes gleam with the promise of pain.
+Laughing maniacally as he consumes his potion, the troll rushes into the fight, fingertips mutating into razor-sharp claws.
+As his muscles grow larger, and as his skin hardens, his eyes gleam with the promise of pain.

 A goblin mercenary sits on the back of a drugged ogre, tossing explosive potions.
 Wincing as a human warrior stabs his giant homunculus, he pulls out a potion from his side pouch and jams it down the ogre’s throat.
 The crunch of teeth against glass invigorates the ogre, and, with a burp, it tosses its arm forward with great strength, tossing the human away as the alchemist laughs in triumph.

 Whether by careful measuring, self-experimentation, explosive mixtures, or supportive potions, an alchemist utilizes their own mix of magic and science, alchemical science, to support and heal wounds, decimate enemies, manifest unusual effects, or augment themselves to wade into battle.
-These lightly armored individuals are expert in creating a variety of special effects, from temporary explosives to elixirs that revive the dead.
+These lightly armored individuals are experts in creating a variety of special effects, from temporary explosives to elixirs that revive the dead.

 Magic and Science